dependabot/dependabot-core/README.md

 We'd love to see the following improvements to Dependabot Core:

-- Support for [Pipenv](https://github.com/kennethreitz/pipenv) in Python.
+- Support for Python's upcoming [Pipfile](https://github.com/pypa/pipfile).
 - Support for [npm5](https://www.npmjs.com/package/npm5) in JavaScript.
 - Support for additional languages (Elixir, anyone?)